 The Organization rents facilities for its afterschool programs at KidWorks Center at Townsend and KidWorks Cedar Evergreen.
-The Townsend agreement is with the Orange County Housing Authority and provides the space rent free.
+The Townsend agreement is with the Orange Housing Development Corporation and provides the space rent free.
 The fair market value of the lease is \$2,050 per month.
-The Organization also rents various office equipment under non-cancelable operating leases.